 Holmen endeavours to minimise its quantity of waste and to utilise the highest proportion possible.
 Waste taxes and landfilling costs necessitate cost-effective management.
 Waste is separated into categories at all the units.
 Employees and contractors receive regular training in waste-handling procedures.

-The partnership that has been ongoing since 2015 with Stena Recycling AB continued in 2016, which has responsibility for all management of waste and recycling as well as sediment management.
-Stena's responsibilities also include maintenance of the landfill and ongoing capping of the oldest part of the mill's landfill which should be completed in 2018.
+Holmen's cooperation with Stena Recycling AB began in 2015 and has continued in 2016 and 2017, with Stena taking responsibility for all handling of waste and recycling as well as sediment treatment.
+Stena's responsibility also includes landfill management and the final covering of the older part of the company's landfill, which is currently in progress and will be completed in 2018.

-The partnership also includes finding long-term solutions for disposing of production waste.
+The cooperation agreement also includes finding long-term solutions for managing/disposing of production waste.

 Over 99 per cent of the Workington Mill's waste is recovered or recycled, and there is no process waste to landfill.